 Many coffees will have either a bittersweet cocoa taste or a sweet, milk chocolate taste, as well as notes of nuts and toffee.

-If you want to try Guatemalan coffee experience, get your mittens on beans from one of these 2 regions:
+If you want a Guatemalan coffee experience, get your mittens on beans from one of these two regions:

-- The most well known in the country.
-Antigua is home to some of the oldest coffee estates in the country, some passed down for generations in the same family.
+The most well-known in the country, Antigua is home to some of the oldest coffee estates in the country.
+Some have been passed down for generations in the same family.

-- Grown at some of the highest elevations in the country and produces Guatemalans with a bright, lively acidity.
+Grown at some of the highest elevations in the country, Huehuetenango produces Guatemalan beans with a bright, lively acidity.